AlyssaLytle/comp283/lib/slides/Pseudocode.md

+---
-## Pseudocode
+title: Pseudocode
+theme: dracula
+---

 ## Learning Objectives

-- Learn how to write and read Pseudocode
+* Learn how to write and read Pseudocode

 ## Basics of Coding

-- For this course, you will need to know the fundamental concepts of coding: variables, operators, loops, and functions.
+* For this course, you will need to know the fundamental concepts of coding: variables, operators, loops, and functions.
-- *If you do not have any experience coding please reach out!*
+* *If you do not have any experience coding please reach out!*

 ## What is Pseudocode?

-- Pseudocode is a generalized way of writing text that *resembles* code.
+* Pseudocode is a generalized way of writing text that *resembles* code.
-- It can be written many different ways, but the main goal is for it to clearly express the **input**, **return value**, and **functionality** of your code.
+* It can be written many different ways, but the main goal is for it to clearly express the **input**, **return value**, and **functionality** of your code.

 ## Example

-- A program that takes an integer as input, and returns that number plus one.
+* A program that takes an integer as input, and returns that number plus one.

 ## Example

-- A program that takes an integer as input, and returns that number plus one.
+* A program that takes an integer as input, and returns that number plus one.

 ```
 INPUT x : integer